 What is Mortgage Default Insurance?

 When you purchase a home with less than 20% down your mortgage must be insured by one of three insurance companies (CMHC, Genworth or Canada Guaranty).
 The cost of the insurance and the lending guidelines are generally the same between all three companies, with the difference being that CMHC is a publically owned corporation while Genworth and Canada Guaranty are private corporations.
-Insurance is also sometimes required for mortgages with a down payment larger than 20%, but this is not the norm.
+In certain circumstances, mortgage default insurance can sometimes be required for mortgages with a down payment larger than 20%, but this is not the norm.

 Here is a link to CMHC's website explaining the cost of their insurance (the insurance is required if you put less than 20% down).

 The insurer always has the final say on a file; so, even once you have been pre-approved by a lending institution, the insurer will not review your file and will not receive a copy of your information until there is an offer in place on the home as the insurers do not review pre-approvals.
 I work hard and do my very best to anticipate the decision of the insurer ahead of time by attempting to verify your information at the time of pre-approval as well as insuring that you qualify using the insurers' current lending guidelines.
-However, I cannot anticipate every decision that will be made by the insurer but, the purpose of a pre-approval is to attempt to identify and mitigate most issues ahead of time to avoid any surprise decisions by the insurer after you've written an offer on a home.
+The purpose of a pre-approval is to attempt to identify and mitigate most issues ahead of time to avoid any surprise decisions by the insurer after you've written an offer on a home.

 Please contact me for more information on mortgage default insurance!